FRESHWATER AQUARIUM CARE | Basics & Fish Information | Maintenance

 With the above method of using RO (or DI) water in a blend with tap water and peat, I have still been able to maintain a a low but still healthy KH and GH level.

 *Caution; Soft Water Use: water that originates from a home or office water softener that uses sodium (salt) should Never be used in any aquarium.

 Suggested Test Kits;

-*Test Strips, although generally not as accurate are still very useful for quick readings that are still accurate enough (provided stored dry) for a beginner or intermediate aquarist to get a good barometer of aquatic health.
-The API 5 in 1 Test Strips provide 5 key aquarium parameters including the often missed KH and GH test.
+*Test Strips, although generally not as accurate are still very useful for quick readings that are STILL ACCURATE ENOUGH (provided stored dry) for a beginner or intermediate aquarist to get a very good barometer of aquatic health.

-For a more in depth article about Aquarium Test Kits, please follow this link:
+For a more in depth article and explanation about Aquarium Test Kits, please follow this link: